ricaun-io/RevitAddin.CommandBindingTester/README.md

 * Download and install [RevitAddin.CommandBindingTester.exe](https://github.com/ricaun-io/RevitAddin.CommandBindingTester/releases/latest/download/RevitAddin.CommandBindingTester.zip)

+### AppBundleTool

-Or using the [ricaun.AppBundleTool](https://github.com/ricaun-io/ricaun.AppBundleTool) to install/unistall the `RevitAddin.CommandBindingTester.bundle`.
+The [ricaun.AppBundleTool](https://github.com/ricaun-io/ricaun.AppBundleTool) can be used to install/unistall the `RevitAddin.CommandBindingTester.bundle` by downloading it from the latest release.

 #### Install
 ```bash